April 2026

 Issuing emergency assistance

 The Administrator determines the amount of emergency assistance payable, which may include an amount for basic needs and shelter, as well as an amount for benefits.
-It is expected that, in most cases emergency assistance should not exceed the maximum amount a comparable benefit unit might receive in income assistance and benefits for a similar period.
+It is expected that, in most cases emergency assistance should not exceed the maximum amount a comparable benefit unit might receive in financial assistance and benefits for a similar period.

-Emergency assistance may be provided for a period of not more than 48 days; however, more than one payment may be issued within the 48 day period.
+Emergency assistance may be provided for a period of not more than 48 days; however, more than one payment may be issued within the 48‐day period.

 Administrators may issue multiple, discrete periods of emergency assistance (where there is a break in assistance between periods), in any six-month period, based on their determination of need.